 So, the Solar Glide is a good all-around shoe.
 I wish the upper had a little more room, but it does break in after a few wears.
 It’s going to fit most runners perfectly fine, but people with very wide feet might feet the upper a bit constricting.

 Anyway, the feel of the ride is solid all around.
 It is soft, bouncy, and responsive, but just a little heavy.

 If you’re wanting an everyday running shoe and you believe that Boost is life, I say go for it.
-The Glide Ride is one of the most durable Adidas running shoes.
+The Glide Ride is a really durable shoe in Adidas running shoe lineup.

 So there you have it.
-We’ve done our best reviewing 10 of the best and most durable running shoes.
-If you’ve run in a running shoe and found it lasted it forever, please tell us about it below.
+We’ve done our best to review 10 of the best and really durable running shoes.
+If you’ve run in a running shoe and found it lasted forever, please tell us about it below.